James Wade: 2025

 At the 2025 World Championship, Wade suffered his third consecutive second-round exit, losing 3–0 to Jermaine Wattimena.
 He returned to form at the UK Open by reaching the final of the tournament; he defeated world number one Luke Humphries in the quarter-finals and Josh Rock in the semi-finals, before succumbing to an 11–2 defeat to world champion Luke Littler.
 On 12 March, Wade posted a career-to-date personal best average of 115.92 against Beau Greaves at Players Championship 5.
 He won his first PDC title since November 2022 at Players Championship 19 by defeating Scott Williams 8–3 in the final.

 At the World Matchplay, Wade reached his seventh final at the tournament.
 He once again faced Littler and despite leading 5–0, he went on to lose to Littler 18–13.
 His run to the final resulted in him re-entering the top five of the PDC Order of Merit.

+2026

+At the 2026 World Championship, Wade began his campaign with a 3–0 win over Ryusei Azemoto.
+He then suffered his fourth consecutive second-round exit in a 3–2 defeat to Ricky Evans, losing the deciding set in a tie-break after missing a dart to win the match.
+In February, Wade won the opening Players Championship event of the year by defeating Nathan Aspinall 8–6 in the final.
+At the UK Open, Wade reached his fifth final.
+He contested a rematch of the 2025 final against Luke Littler, losing 11–7.

+Wade became the first player to win 1,000 matches in Players Championship events with a first-round victory at Players Championship 7.
+At the Australian Darts Masters, he won his first World Series title—excluding the 2018 World Series Finals—by defeating regional qualifier Brody Klinge 8–5 in the final.